torvalds/linux/Documentation/networking/can.rst

 To build a CAN FD aware application use struct canfd_frame as basic CAN data structure for CAN_RAW based applications.
-When the application is executed on an older Linux kernel and switching the CAN_RAW_FD_FRAMES socket option returns an error: No problem.
+When the application is executed on an older GNU/Linux kernel and switching the CAN_RAW_FD_FRAMES socket option returns an error: No problem.
 You'll get Classical CAN frames or CAN FD frames and can process them the same way.